Banana Bread Pudding

 Instructions

 - Mash one banana in a large bowl.
 Add eggs, milk, Greek yogurt, ¾ cup maple syrup, half and half and vanilla and whisk to combine.
-Add bread and stir to combine.
-Cover and refrigerate 4 hours to 8 hours.

 - Heat oven to 350ºF.
-Grease a 10.25-inch cast iron skillet with butter.
+Grease a 13 by 9-inch casserole dish or 10.25-inch cast iron skillet with butter.

-- Re-stir the bread mixture.
-Spread half of the bread mixture into the bottom of the skillet.
-Slice two bananas and spread over the bread layer.
-Top with the remaining bread mixture and any remaining batter from the bowl can be drizzled over the top.
+- Top with the remaining bread mixture and any remaining batter from the bowl can be drizzled over the top.
 Spritz a square of parchment (roughly 10 by 10 inches) with cooking spray.
 Lay the parchment, spray side down over the bread pudding.
 Cover tightly over the edges with foil and transfer to the oven.

 - Bake until steaming hot, and puffed in the center, 40 to 50 minutes.
 Remove parchment and foil and sprinkle with walnuts and turbinado sugar.
 Return to the oven and bake until the top is browned, 20 to 30 minutes.
 Remove from the oven and let cool 10 to 30 minutes.
 Slice the remaining banana and serve on top of the warm bread pudding with, whipped cream and maple syrup if desired.